BloatingRoadmap

 • the symptom pattern does not match the food group you were testing.

 If low FODMAP never created a clearer baseline, use low FODMAP troubleshooting.
 That article keeps the door open to SIBO, bile acid patterns, celiac evaluation, dyspepsia overlap, and other routes instead of making you cut more foods.
+If the bigger issue is that Step 3 still feels chaotic before you can widen the diet, use low-FODMAP personalization mistakes for the tighter reset-and-interpretation route.

 Best Next Read by Situation